How Much Does It Cost to Level a Yard in 2025?

 The topsoil is the dirt placed on top of the fill dirt.
 It contains nutrients that allow for a well-nourished garden and lawn.
 Depending on the type and quality, it can cost $12 to $55 per cubic yard.

-The amount of landscape prep work your pro needs to do before starting on your lawn will also influence the cost to slope your lawn.
+The amount of landscape prep work your pro needs to do before starting on your lawn also influences the cost to slope your lawn.
 If you need to excavate your property entirely, the cost of excavation can average around $2,700.
 Additionally, if your pro needs to remove bushes and trees, expect to pay $870 on average for this service.

 When you dig up the ground and move the soil somewhere else, you can potentially face erosion problems.
 Without erosion control measures in place, groundwater, wind, and rain can shift the soil and undo your resloping work.